Skip to main content

 Topics can help you improve:

-Omni offers two ways to create and develop topics: visually (in workbooks) or using code (in the model IDE).
+Omni offers two ways to develop topics: visually (in workbooks) or using code (in the model IDE).
 You can use one or both of these methods to develop your topics.

 Workbooks